What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Additional Visualizations of the Hierarchical Prototypes Discovered by

 \section{Additional Visualizations of the Hierarchical Prototypes Discovered by \proposed{}}

-We provide more visualizations of the hierarchical prototypes discovered by \proposed{} for Butterfly (Figures \ref{fig:proto-hierarchy-butterfly-1} and \ref{fig:proto-hierarchy-butterfly-2}) and Fish (Figure \ref{fig:proto-hierarchy-fishes}) datasets in this section.
-For ease of visualization, in each figure we visualize the prototypes learned over a small sub-tree from the phylogeny.
+We provide more visualizations of the hierarchical prototypes discovered by \proposed{} for Butterfly (Figures \ref{fig:proto-hierarchy-butterfly-1} and \ref{fig:proto-hierarchy-butterfly-2}), Fish (Figure \ref{fig:proto-hierarchy-fishes}) and Spider and Turtle (Figure \ref{fig:proto-hierarchy-spider-turtle}) datasets in this section.
+For ease of visualization, in each figure we visualize the prototypes learned over a small subtree from the phylogeny.
 The prototypes at the lowest level capture traits that are species-specific, whereas the prototypes at internal nodes capture the commonality between its descendant species.
 For {Fish} dataset, we have provided textual descriptions purely based on human interpretation for the traits that are captured by prototypes at different levels.
-For {Butterfly} dataset, since the prototypes are capturing different wing patterns, assigning textual descriptions for them is not straightforward.
+For {Butterfly}, Spider and Turtle datasets, since the prototypes are capturing different patterns, assigning textual descriptions for them is not straightforward.
 Therefore, we refrain from providing any text description for the highlighted regions of the learned prototypes and leave it to the reader's interpretation.